UniCredit to boost board's diversity, technology skills | MarketScreener

 Shareholders gather to appoint the new board on April 15.

-UniCredit confirmed in their role as directors another three women, academic Elena Carletti, former BBVA Chief Innovation Officer Beatriz Lara Bartolome and former S&P executive head Maria Pierdicchi.
+UniCredit confirmed in their role as directors another three women, academic Elena Carletti, former BBVA Chief Innovation Officer Beatriz Lara Bartolome and former S&P executive Maria Pierdicchi.

+UniCredit's 45% female presence on the new board matches the average for France, and tops the UK's 34% and Spain's 24%, the bank said in slides on its website.

+The board will comprise 13 members, of which 11 were selected by outgoing directors, down from 14 previously.

 UniCredit, which has operations also in Germany, Austria and eastern Europe, is Italy's only bank deemed of global systemic significance by regulators.